The 1 Package: All-Inclusive New Mexico Residential Building Contractor Part 1 (GB-2) Exam, Licensing & Business Setup Solution

 • Included Book: Carpentry and Building Construction, 2016

-• Included Book: Modern Masonry - Brick, Block, Stone, Clois E. Kicklighter 10th edition
+• Included Book: Modern Masonry - Brick, Block, Stone, Clois E. Kicklighter 10th Edition

 • Included Book: Pipe and Excavation Contracting